TYPO3-Solr/solr-ddev-site/README.md

 The tests can be executed within the ddev docker containers.

 ### run unit tests
-    ddev tests:unit
+    ddev solr:tests:unit

 ### run integration tests
-    ddev tests-integration
+    ddev solr:tests:integration

 ## Enable EXT:solr features via EXT:solr* addons.

-Following EXT:solr* addons can be switched on in this environment by `ddev enable <addon-or-demo>` command:
+Following EXT:solr* addons can be switched on in this environment by `ddev solr:enable <addon-or-demo>` command:

 (EB = requires EB account and presence of addon in pacages/ext-<addon-name> path.)
 (Nø = To be integrated in solr-ddev-site)